casistack/mcp-openwebui-orchestrator/README.md

 # MCP OpenWebUI Docker Orchestrator

-A Docker-based MCP management platform with dual-mode architecture, automated health monitoring, and simple setup.
+A Docker-based MCP management platform with multi-mode architecture, automated health monitoring, and simple setup.
 Runs MCP servers in isolated containers with a web dashboard for monitoring and control.

 Built to work with your existing Claude Desktop configuration - just drop in your config file and run.
-Supports both unified and individual proxy modes depending on your needs.
+Supports unified, individual, and multi-transport proxy modes depending on your needs.

+> **⚠️ Development Status**: This project is under active development.
+Use at your own risk and test thoroughly in your environment.

 [![Docker Pulls](https://img.shields.io/docker/pulls/casistack/mcp-openwebui-orchestrator)](https://hub.docker.com/r/casistack/mcp-openwebui-orchestrator)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)